christophsk/fast-rake/README.md

 **N.B.**
 The algorithm is case-sensitive.
-In this example, both *Compatibility* and *compatibility* are considered as separate keywords.
+In this example, both *Compatibility* and *compatibility* are considered separate keywords.

 If the `ngram_range` cannot be satisfied, *i.e.*, there are no keywords for the lower end of `ngram_range`, a `RuntimeWarning` is raised and